 MOBILITY (CONT.)
-Project Name Total Cost FFY 2013 UPWP Budget Project Description FFY 2013 UPWP Staff Evaluation Link Land Use and Transportation.
-Resources Use a Mngmt & Operations Protect Air Quality and Environment Preserve and Maintain the System Increase Transit and Healthy Transportation Mode Share Encourage Sustainable Communities Consider Transportation Equity Address Documented Need (from CMP, RTP, PMT, YOUMOVE, METROFUTURE) Enhance Technical Capacity Comments Express Highway Vehicle Occupancy and Classification Counts \$80,000 \$0 Understanding the composition of traffic on regional roadways is important for modeling, planning, and policy purposes.
+Project Name Total Cost FFY 2013 UPWP Budget Project Description FFY 2013 UPWP Staff Evaluation Link Land Use and Transportation Work with Limited Financial Resources Use a Mngmt & Operations Approach Protect Air Quality and Environment Preserve and Maintain the System Increase Transit and Healthy Transportation Mode Share Encourage Sustainable Communities Consider Transportation Equity Address Documented Need (from CMP, LRTP, PMT, YouMove, and MetroFuture) Enhance Technical Capacity Comments Express-Highway Vehicle Occupancy and Classification Counts \$80,000 \$0 Understanding the composition of traffic on regional roadways is important for modeling, planning, and policy purposes.
 Unfortunately, these are among the most difficult data to obtain.
-Occupancy measurement is impossible by technical methods, and requires direct observation.
+Occupancy measurement is impossible by technical methods.
+It requires direct observation.
 Vehicle type also requires direct observation for all but an extremely limited set of instances.
 Hazardous cargoes require direct observation, and are looming larger as a public policy and modeling issue.
-The proposed study will begin the process of building a broad, regional sample of occupancies and vehicle classifications at various express highway locations in the CTPS model region.
+The proposed study would begin the process of building a broad, regional sample of occupancies and vehicle classifications at various express-highway locations in the CTPS model region.
 Occupancy and classification data will correspond with CTPS trip table assignment categories, and data will be obtained in both peak and off-peak directions, as well as during the midday.
 Preliminary work indicates significant variations in traffic composition by location, direction, and time period.
 These counts may also help to validate other classification methods used in Massachusetts.
-High ✓ ✓ MetroWest RTA Planning Assistance \$30,000 \$30,000 An evaluation of existing transit services will identify improvements to present routes and schedules and new services to meet untapped area demand and to relieve traffic congestion.
-CTPS will provide support to the MetroWest Regional Transit Authority (MWRTA) in evaluating best routes and to modify in making the system more efficient and econonomical.
-MWRTA is entering its fifth year of service and would benefit from an evaluation of route efficiencies and demands.
-High ✓ ✓ ✓ ✓ SWAP Regional Public Transit Feasibility Study \$40,000 \$40,000 A regional approach to transit that takes into account trips within the region, to other regional transit systems, and to Boston, is the best approach in dealing with congestion, deteriorating roads and limited accessibility/mobility for all residents.
-Components of the proposed study would include: an inventory of existing public transit services within SWAP and adjacent areas; a needs assessment based on existing travel patterns and projected population; and recommendations that focus on regionalizing transit services, connections among existing systems and providing new public transit initiatives that could be implemented over time.
-High ~ / ✓ ✓ ✓ M lajor onsideratio on ✓ Minor Considera ation 1 I
+High ✓ ✓ MetroWest RTA Planning Assistance \$30,000 \$30,00 When the MWRTA was established, CTPS conducted a study that explored potential markets and provided service planning assistanc.
+Because the MWRTA is entering its fifth year of service. it could benefit from an evaluation of route efficiencies and demands.
+CTPS would provide an evaluation of existing transit service, identify improvements to present routes and schedules and proposed new services to meet untapped area demand and to relieve traffic congestion.
+High ✓ ✓ √ ✓ SWAP Regional Public Transit Feasibility Study \$40,000 \$40,000 A regional approach to transit that takes into account trips within the region, to other regional transit systems, and to Boston is the best approach in dealing with congestion, deteriorating roads and limited accessibility and mobility for all residents.
+Components of the proposed study would include: an inventory of existing public transit service within SWAP and adjacent areas; a needs assessment based on existing travel patterns and projected population; and recommendations that focus on regionalizing transit services, making connections among existing systems and providing new public transit initiatives that could be implemented over time.
+High ✓ ✓ √ ✓ ✓ Major Consid eration ✓ Minor Considerat ion 1